Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Related Work

 \subsection{Lidar Navigation Efficiency}

-Several papers discuss and attempt to improve the trade-off between computational effort and performance in lidar-based localization and other lidar-based navigation tasks \cite{niedzwiedzki2020real, ZhangLOAM, LEGOLOAM}. \citet{niedzwiedzki2020real} present a real-time lidar localization algorithm for GPS-denied environments.
+Several papers discuss and attempt to improve the trade-off between computational effort and performance in lidar-based localization and other lidar-based navigation tasks \citep{niedzwiedzki2020real, ZhangLOAM, LEGOLOAM}. \citet{niedzwiedzki2020real} present a real-time lidar localization algorithm for GPS-denied environments.
 The algorithm applies an extended Kalman filter to each lidar point and localizes a robot relative to a triangular mesh reference map.
 This approach creates a compact map representation, thus reducing computational cost, without a significant reduction in accuracy.
 The work by \citet{ZhangLOAM} is most similar to ours in that fast, low-fidelity odometry estimates at $10 \ \unit{\hertz}$ are refined by slower, high-fidelity localization updates at $1 \ \unit{\hertz}$.
-While this approach is common in simultaneous localization and mapping (SLAM) systems, where continuous map-building and updating are essential to achieve real-time \cite{ZhangLOAM, LEGOLOAM}, our work differs in that we use a prebuilt reference map and analyze the trade-offs associated with SOTA localization.
-To the best of our knowledge, none have studied the impact of infrequent map matches for optimizing computational efficiency and accuracy in a localization pipeline.
+While this approach is common in simultaneous localization and mapping (SLAM) systems, where continuous map-building and updating are essential to achieve real-time \citep{ZhangLOAM, LEGOLOAM}, our work differs in that we use a prebuilt reference map and analyze the trade-offs associated with achieving SOTA localization; however, the idea of restricting the frequency of localization updates to optimize the associated trade-offs can be applied to other localization pipelines, such as \citep{BClaraco2025}.
+To the best of our knowledge, none have showed the impact of infrequent map matches or discussed how to select an optimal frequency for optimizing computational efficiency and accuracy in a localization pipeline.